-All absences which do not meet the criteria above are unexcused until the School receives a written note from the parent explaining the reason(s) for an absence.

-Miquon is responsible for monitoring and maintaining attendance records and is required to report unexcused absences to a student's home district.

-Unexcused lateness is recorded by the School and may result in an unexcused absence if a pattern of lateness persists which disrupts the learning process.
+- All absences which do not meet the criteria above for an excused absence are deemed unexcused and will be reported to the student's home school district as required by law. - Unexcused lateness is recorded by the School and may result in an unexcused absence if a pattern of lateness persists which disrupts the learning process.